orhun/personal-blog/content/introducing-tuitar.md

 Is this how the progress look like?
 Just a tiny rectangle?
 </q>

 Chill... let me hook up the microphone.
-It’s just a matter of changing the cpal input with a MAX4466 connected to an ADC pin and we should be able to do pitch detection inside of this tiny rectangle.
+It's just a matter of changing the cpal input with a MAX4466 connected to an ADC pin and we should be able to do pitch detection inside of this tiny rectangle.
 Just need to change the callback and the rest should work the same.

 ```rust
 let sample_callback = |data: &[i16], _| { };